 Established over 20 years ago with the opening of its first store in San Diego in Southern California, Seafood City bills itself as a Filipino grocery store that also has the capacity to meet the needs of non-Asians and other Asians in the United States.

 SFC has a mix of Asian and Filipino-influenced offerings with practical products to serve a diverse population.
-The supermarket features fresh seafood and meat, fresh produce, bakery, health & beauty items, quick grab-and-go food options, and Filipino ice cream.
-It carries a selection of Filipino and Asian grocery items, as well as a few American products that one would normally find in any supermarket.
+The supermarket features seafood and meat, fresh produce, baked goods, health & beauty items, quick grab-and-go food options, and Filipino ice cream.
+It carries a selection of Filipino and Asian grocery items, as well as a few American products that one would find in any mainstream supermarket.

 Carries Purefoods hotdog and a limited supply of the Pamana brand of bottled halo-halo mix, as well as San Miguel mellorine in ube and macapuno flavors.
 Also known as imitation ice cream, mellorine is a non-dairy alternative wherein other fats are used instead of milk fat — it’s great for the over half of the Philippine population who are lactose intolerant.

 Tropics, Martin Purefoods, Libby’s Vienna Sausages, Argentina corned beef, bagoong, sacks of rice, calamansi powder…